 In this room we care for children aged 6 months to around 2 years old.
-Have a look around Buttercup Room in this short video:

 The Buttercup Room team is made up of experienced practitioners and an assistant, and is led by our Baby Specialist Lead Practitioner.
 We place particular emphasis on ensuring there is consistency of staff, so that younger children can build safe and secure relationships.
 There are never more than 15 children in this area at any one time and a strict ratio of 1 adult to 3 children is adhered to at all times.